At a Glance

 - Company: Join a vibrant charity in Woking dedicated to supporting individuals with learning disabilities and autism.

-- Why this job: Be part of a supportive team that champions the rights of young people while gaining management experience.
+- Why this job: Make a real impact by championing the rights of young people while fostering a fun and supportive environment.

 - Qualifications: Experience in running similar services is essential; passion for inclusivity is a must.

-- Other info: Work includes one Saturday per month; all offers subject to references and DBS checks.
+- Other info: All offers are subject to satisfactory references and DBS checks.

 The predicted salary is between 30000 - 42000 £ per year.